Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 BCAAs for Injury Recovery

-BCAAs, due to their potential muscle protein synthesis capacity, may be beneficial for the injured athlete.
+BCAAs, due to their potential muscle protein synthesis capacity, may be beneficial for the injured athlete or runner.
 This is especially true if the athlete is inadequately fueling by not getting enough calories and/or protein (either intentionally or unintentionally) and is in an energy deficiency state.

 Collagen may also be helpful for joint injuries.